Operating a passenger transport business

 • maximum vehicle age of:

-• 15 years for 4WD/off-road, motorcycle, novelty and traditional vehicles
+• 15 years for 4WD/off-road, motorbike, novelty and traditional vehicles

 • veteran, vintage or classic vehicles may exceed the 15-year limit with approval